Out of Stock

 Additional information on the resources and agronomics tabs

 Our native grass and wildflower species come from Midwest growers and are adapted to the Upper Midwest.
 We meet all state and federal seed laws, and we do not sell seed contaminated with palmer amaranth.
-Native grasses and forbs are priced by Pure Live Seed (PLS) per lb.
+Native grasses are priced by the Pure Live Seed (PLS) per lb., and native wildflowers are priced by the bulk lb.
 Visit www.alseed.com for full descriptions of our native species and mixtures.

 Height: Variable, but generally 2-3 inches tall